 ---|---|---|

-Purpose | Provide a hyper-relevant ad experience for quick conversions of leads in a specific location. | Provide a personalized ad experience and raise brand awareness for better conversions in the future. |
+Purpose | Provide a hyper-relevant ad experience for quick conversions of leads in a specific physical location. | Provide a personalized ad experience and raise brand awareness for better conversions in the future. |

-How Does it Work | Sets a fence around specific geolocation, which is quite narrow. | Sets a wider geographical location such as district, city, or country |
+How Does it Work | Sets a fence around a specific geolocation, which is quite narrow. | Sets a wider geographical location, such as a district, city, or country |

 Targeting Parameters | All leads entering the virtual fence can be targeted.
 Once they come in, they see an ad in the mobile browser, mobile app, or receive a push notification. | Only leads that belong to a specific category are targeted.
 Geos are wider and may include leads from a specific district, city, or even a country. |